 What is NoSQL?

-NoSQL (sometimes also called ‘Not Only SQL’) is a growing sector of the datastore market based around non-relational databases.
+NoSQL (sometimes also called ‘Not Only SQL’) is a collection of database categories based with non-relational models.

 These systems offer excellent scalability, performance and flexibility, as well as simpler maintenance and cheaper hardware requirements.
 As a result, they’re popular options for enterprise-level ‘big data’ and network visualization.